Azure/reliable-web-app-pattern-dotnet/README.md

 azd auth login
 ```

-Run the following commands to set these values and create a new environment:

 ### 4. Create a new environment

-Use the VS Code terminal to run the following commands to create a new environment.
+In this step we provide the AZD tool with variables that it uses to create the deployment.
+The first one we initialize is the AZD environment with a name.

 The environment name should be less than 18 characters and must be comprised of lower-case, numeric, and dash characters (for example, `dotnetwebapp`).
 The environment name is used for resource group naming and specific resource naming.
-Also, select a password for the admin user of the database.

-You can substitute the environment name with your own value.

-By default, Azure resources are sized for a "development" mode.
-If doing a Production deployment, see the [prod Deployment](./prod-deployment.md) instructions for more detail.
+By default, Azure resources are sized for a development deployment.
+If doing a production deployment, see the [production deployment](./prod-deployment.md) instructions for more detail.

 ```pwsh
 azd env new <pick_a_name>